VERSION: FEBRUARY 2023

 We collect device and access data that is generated by your interaction with a newsletter.
 For this analysis, the newsletters contain references to image files stored on our web server.
 When you open a newsletter, your email program loads these image files from our web server.
-We collect the resulting device and access data in a pseudonymized form under a randomly generated identification number (newsletter ID), which we will not use for your identification without your consent.
-So we can understand if and when you have opened which issues of a newsletter.
-The links contained in the newsletters also contain your newsletter ID, so that we can record which content is of interest for you.
+We collect the resulting device and access data in a pseudonymized form under a randomly generated identification number (newsletter ID), which we will not use for your identification without your consent .
+This is so that we can understand if and when you have opened which issues of a newsletter.
+The links contained in the newsletters also contain your newsletter ID, so that we can record which content is of interest to you.

-Furthermore, we collect data on you user behaviour on our website when you browse our website after visiting a link in the newsletter.
+Furthermore, we collect data on your user behaviour on our website when you browse our website after visiting a link in the newsletter.